malcx95/bik/README.md

 Extract them both according to the same instructions as noted in the SDL2 tutorial.

-Plen should now compile and you should be able to run the game under Windows.
+Bik should now compile and you should be able to run the game under Windows.

 ## Attribution
 Flame animation by serenajeanne used under CC-BY-SA 3.0